 Are all new employees in your organization ready for work right away?
 Do they have everything they need for their job, such as a desk, entry pass and login account?
 How can your department work with others to make sure onboarding new employees goes smoothly?

 In many organizations, the onboarding process can be hard to figure out.
 One of the reasons for this is that HR, IT and Facility departments tend to work separately.
+How do you onboard new employees?
 What is the best way to set up the process of onboarding and offboarding employees?
 The questions they dealt with, as well as the answers they came up with, are outlined here.

 Who is responsible for a smooth onboarding process?

 In our experience, it is common that every department takes on their part of the process, but nobody has an overview of the big picture.
 But this means that IT and Facility managers are often informed last-minute about new employees, which means they have to put other work on hold to get those employees started.
 The smart thing to do is to appoint one person to be responsible for the process as a whole.
 It doesn’t matter much who this person is.
 An HR staff member would make sense, because they have to do much of the work in an onboarding anyway and may not be able to get an overview.
 In that case another option might be an IT employee, since they often already have access to confidential information.